 The logo may be used with multiple icons to add variety.

 Icon 1 is the "mother" icon.
 It should be used in most placements, in print and when providing the logo to those outside the company.
 It should also be used internally to ensure consistency and prevent confusion.

 In special circumstances (and with designer approval), alternate versions of the logo may be used.

-There are two sizes of the full logo mark in each color variation.
-One is for standard usage at most sizes, the other is intended for any placement where the logo will appear at a width of less than 1 inch or 150 pixels.
+There are two sizes of the full logo mark in each colour variation.
+One is for standard usage at most sizes; the other is intended for any placement where the logo will appear at a width of less than one inch or 150 pixels.
 Note the difference in size of the word "FUND," which extends under the “L.” Do not manually resize “FUND” to any other sizes.
 It can compete with the logo or become too small.

 The icons should primarily be used in solid format in grayscale (as shown here, with cutout strokes to show the distinctive shapes), and always used in solid when used in multiples.
-They may appear sparsely over images, limited to only 1 image or hero image per page or setting, and can be used as markers above girls as a graphic representation.
+They may appear sparsely over images, limited to only one image or hero image per page or setting and can be used as markers above girls as a graphic representation.